 Subject area representatives shall be appointed on an annual basis.
-Their duties may include, but not be limited to, the following: being available for consultation with advisory-support and other teachers; planning and organizing inservice programs and conference days; locating, collecting, organizing and distributing materials that enhance content knowledge and teaching effectiveness; and transitional work with other district programs.
-Subject area representatives shall be paid a stipend of \$1,200.00 in lieu of release time, to be paid no later than June 1st.
+Their duties may include, but not be limited to, the following: being available for consultation with advisory-support and other teachers; planning and organizing inservice programs and conference days; locating, collecting, organizing, and distributing materials that enhance content knowledge and teaching effectiveness; and transitional work with other district programs.
+Subject area representatives shall be paid a stipend of one thousand two hundred dollars (\$1,200.00) in lieu of release time, to be paid no later than June 1st.